 The Bay Area Air Quality Management District (BAAQMD) is the regional agency with jurisdiction over the nine-county San Francisco Bay Area Air Basin.
 As part of its CEQA Air Quality Guidelines, the BAAQMD developed screening criteria for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.
 Pursuant to the air quality guidelines, projects that meet the screening criteria do not have a significant impact related to criteria air pollutants.
-Criteria air pollutant emissions during construction and operation of the proposed project would meet the air quality guidelines screening criteria.
-The proposed project, with a total of 37 dwelling units and 3,583 square feet of retail use, is below both the construction screening criteria and the operational screening criteria for the "apartment, mid-rise" land use type and all of the commercial land use types.
-Therefore, the proposed project would not have a significant impact related to criteria air pollutants, and a detailed air quality assessment is not required.
+The proposed project, with a total of 15 dwelling units, is below both the construction screening criteria and the operational screening criteria for the "apartment, mid-rise" land use type.
+Therefore, criteria air pollutant emissions during construction and operation of the proposed project would meet the air quality guidelines screening criteria and the proposed project would not have a significant impact related to criteria air pollutants.

 PEIR Mitigation Measure M-AQ-2: Transportation Demand Management Strategies for Future Development Projects is required for projects generating more than 3,500 daily vehicle trips, resulting in excessive criteria pollutant emissions.
-The proposed project would generate 184 daily vehicle trips.
+The proposed project would generate 22 daily vehicle trips.
 Therefore, PEIR Mitigation Measure M-AQ-2 is not applicable to the proposed project.